 The actual solution you and your child select is less important than the way you use it.
 Here are some tips for using solutions effectively:

 - Let the child choose the solution.
 When kids are involved in the process, they are so much more likely to cooperate and follow through on their part.
-Put your own solution on hold so that your child really has a chance to participate.
+Put your own solution on hold so that your child has a chance to participate.

 - Practice, practice, practice.
-You don’t need to wait until bedtime to try our your new solution.
+You don’t need to wait until bedtime to try out your new solution.
 Children love to role-play, and this gives both you and your child some practice with how things will be before the situation occurs.

 - Review the plan at bedtime.
 As you are getting ready for bed, take a moment and review your plan together.
 Instead of telling your child what your agreed plan is before bed, try asking.
-“I am really excited to our new bedtime box (or tickets or whatever plan you have agreed upon).
-I can't remember though; what's our plan for how to use them?”
+“I am really excited to try our new bedtime box (or tickets or whatever plan you have agreed upon).
+I can’t remember though; what’s our plan for how to use them?”
 Then, wait for your child to answer.
-You might add, “Oh, that's right...and what will you do if you need to go potty?
-And if you can't sleep and want a hug?”
+You might add, “Oh, that’s right...and what will you do if you need to go potty?
+And if you can’t sleep and want a hug?”
 Having your child do the reminding helps them take ownership of their part of the solution.

 - Follow through!
 It is so important that we keep our word.
 It’s even more important that we keep our word using kindness and firmness.
-That might look like a quick reminder “What was our plan for what would happen at bedtime?
+That might look like a quick reminder, “What was our plan for what would happen at bedtime?
 Time to go back to bed now.”
 Then calmly walk them back to their room.
-If they keep coming out, walking them back without saying anything or simply pointing towards their room are both options.
+If they keep coming out, walking them back without saying anything or simply pointing toward their room are both options.
 Avoid lecturing as this just gets both parent and child riled up and the child gets a whole lot of attention anyway.
 I know this part can be hard.
 It might involve tag-teaming with your partner so one person can go for a walk when they feel they are no longer able to do this calmly.

 What if the solution didn’t work?
-If things don't go well on any given night, a very short, calm discussion the next day can be helpful.
-For example, “I notice that after you used your tickets last night, you called for us a few more times.”
+If things don’t go well on any given night, a very short, calm discussion the next day can be helpful.
+For example, “I noticed that after you used your tickets last night, you called for us a few more times.”
 Then just pause and see if your child says anything.
-You can add, “I know this is new so it may take us a bit to get the hang of it.
-Looking forward to trying again tonight.” or “I bet you felt sad when we didn't come in again.”
-That's it.
+You can add, “I know this is new so it might take us a bit to get the hang of it.
+Looking forward to trying again tonight,” or “I bet you felt sad when we didn’t come in again.”
+That’s it.
 We often add lecture and rehashing at this point and that just puts kids on the defensive.
 So, keep it short and kind.

 You might also like: